wp-plugins/wordpress-flash-uploader/readme.txt

 Please go to the settings page of Wordpress Flash Uploader.
 There you find a small donation section.
 Thank you for your support.

 == Changelog ==
+= 2.14.5 =
+* The $width variable was used to early and therefore not setting a flash variable.
+Now the notice is gone and the flash variable set correct.

 = 2.14.4 =
 * Added @ to avoid notices when unserializable is called.